The rising wave of abortion restrictions in America

 Other states instead have protections

 New York passed a law to protect women's access to abortion right on the 46th anniversary of Roe v.
 Wade earlier this year.
 The law also protects doctors or medical professionals who perform abortions from criminal prosecution.
+A competing heartbeat bill in New York's state legislature has stalled.

 At least nine other states have laws protecting abortion.
 Oregon is leading the way with a state law that makes abortion legal throughout pregnancy while others only permit abortion prior to viability or to protect the health and life of a woman.